acg/iocopy/README.md

 The program [tcpforward](https://github.com/acg/tcpforward) is a small netcat-like utility for forwarding and tunneling tcp streams.
 Remote assistance to someone behind a NAT is a common use case.
 See the article [Bouncing, Hopping and Tunneling with tcpforward](http://acg.github.com/2011/02/07/bouncing-hopping-tunneling-with-tcpforward.html) for some other use cases (including ways to stick it to the man).

 Unfortunately, tcpforward has a long-standing bug: it's written in Perl.
-It should be written in C. Even better, it could be written in the UNIX factoring tradition: write as few lines of code as possible, reuse other small programs wherever possible.
-The result is often itself a small generic program (for some reason).
+It should be written in C. Even better, it could be written in the UNIX factoring tradition: write as few lines of code as possible, reuse other small generic programs wherever possible.
+Often, the result of this approach is another small generic program.

 54 lines of code should be enough for anyone, right?